Eyongkevin/Todo-App---PERN-Stack/README.md

 # Todo Planner

-Are you obsessed about tasks planning and want to do things on time? but you don't have the means to pay for one?
-Then, **Todo Planner** is your tool.
+Are you obsessed about tasks planning and want to do things on time? but you don't have the means to pay for a tool?
+Then, **Todo Planner** is your friend.

-This is a tool that helps you plan your tasks easily.
+This is an open source tool that helps you plan your tasks easily.
 You can keep track of your tasks with the various states
 - **Tasks**: All tasks to be done but not yet started working on.
 - **Do Today**: Tasks to be completed today
 - **In Progress**: Tasks currently working on